solarlucerne/solarpotential_lucerne/README.md

 ## Results
 The main goal of the challenge was to provide the challenge owner with an excel file that would help him promote the installation of solar panels.
+This goal was fully reached and the challenge therefore successfully completed.

 ## Outlook and further work